nsofnetworks/terraform-provider-pfptmeta/docs/resources/routing_group.md

 User routing groups is a logical group of subnets which co-exist at the same time.
 These are independent subnets, which can be the same or contain overlapping IP addresses that can be used without conflicting with each other.

+When using the `mapped_element_ids` argument of this resource, the resource will take over the management of the Routing Group's mapped elements.
+This argument is incompatible with other methods of managing Routing Group's mapped elements, such as `routing_group_mapped_elements_attachment`.
+Any attempt to manage Routing Group's mapped elements using different methods, will result in resource cycling and/or errors.

 ## Example Usage

 ```terraform